Discover Your Library – How to find your Library books

 LibrarySearch can be located through the student webpages.
 LibrarySearch is easy to use, all you need to do is enter the author’s last name and a few words from the title to find a specific book.
 Alternatively, if you are looking for a book in a specific subject area, just enter some key words to describe your subject.

-LibrarySearch terminals are not currently available in our libraries so you may want to use LibrarySearch to check the availability and location of items before your arrival.
+You can use LibrarySearch to check the availability and location of items before your arrival.
+LibrarySearch terminals are also available in the library.

 Step 3 – Note down the Classmark